MRCSIBR/MRCSIBR/README.md

 - 👋 Hi, my name is Marcos Ibarra, Data Scientist from Cordoba, Argentina.
-- 🐧 I am a gnu/linux user.
+- 🐧 I use gnu/linux for most of my daily tasks.
 - 🌱 I succesfully finished the Data Science bootcamp at soyhenry.com (Oct 2023).

 ### + Projects